kartoza/GeoContextQGISPlugin/README.md

 # GeoContext QGIS plugin

-A QGIS plugin which retrieves data for a geographic position.
-Data is fetched from a GeoContext data server which can make use of WMS and WFS.
+A QGIS plugin which retrieves data for a provided geographic position.
+Data is fetched from the GeoContext data server which can make use of WMS and WFS.
 The plugin allows the user to click in the QGIS map canvas, which will fetch the information for the location.
 Results are shown in a table.
 Another feature of the plugin is a processing tool.
 The tool retrieves values for each point in a point layer.
 Results are stored in the attribute in a newly created